Get Some Go Again: Musical style

-Afterwards, recording for the next Rollins Band album commenced.
-In July 1999, Rollins Band went on a small eight show tour of the United States, where they previewed some of the new songs.
-Regarding the album, Rollins stated, "I'm very happy with Get Some, Go Again.
+Henry Rollins said in 2000 that the album "sounds like Thin Lizzy and Black Sabbath and John Lee Hooker or Lightnin' Hopkins", and claimed that "I'm very happy with Get Some, Go Again.
 I like the sounds, the playing, the takes, the soul and the passion, and feel that I have given it everything I've got.
 I'm very proud of the record."
-In a 2000 interview with the Tampa Bay Times, he also said, "I don't feel like a young person anymore.
+In a May 2000 interview with the Tampa Bay Times, he also observed that, "I don't feel like a young person anymore.
 I listen to the lyrics of the fella from Limp Bizkit and I remember that angst.
 But I no longer have that.
 That's a young man's angst."